 Play the latest played note again.
 The first digit modulates the volume (0=no change, 1-7=increase, 8-\$F=decrease).
-The second digit sets a period for the retriggering, zero being the fastest.
+The second digit sets a period for the retriggering, zero being the fastest and Etheslowest.PeriodF means only retrig once.